 Stop your Mortgage Foreclosure in Louisville Kentucky

 Since 1991, I’ve handled mortgage foreclosures in Jefferson County Circuit court in Louisville, Kentucky.
-Since 2000, I have only taken bankruptcy and foreclosure cases.
+Since 2000, I take only bankruptcy and foreclosure cases.
 That’s over 20 years of my 30+ years of being an attorney.
-We also have some of the highest ratings in the nation for satisfied clients according to AVVO, three best rated, and Google where you can not buy a high rating.
+We also have some of the highest ratings in the nation for satisfied clients according to AVVO, three best-rated, and Google where you can not buy a high rating.

 Even the best people can find themselves unable to cover their mortgage payments.
 If you miss mortgage payments for two months or longer, you go into foreclosure.
 With a foreclosure, you face a simple financial decision.